QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 3. Edit the PV in Brush Edit Mode (Shift+4) so that it completely covers the doorframe/window/hole and extends out a little bit.
 See the picture below for an example:
     * **DO NOT Scale** the PV, they should only be edited via Brush Edit Mode
     * PVs do not need to be exactly the same size as the hole, and it is fine if it is larger or extends wider/higher than the hole that it covers
+    * The PV's box needs to be present in both rooms it is creating a Portal for.

 ![Portal Volume Example](/assets/mapping-audio/PortalVolumeExample.jpg)